enqueuer-land/enqueuer/README.md

 Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that was passed to the subscription.

 ##### subscription attributes
 Every subscription has its own properties, depending on its protocol and implementation.
+The built-in [`http` subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands an `endpoint`, a `method`, and a `port`, if the method is not a GET.
+On the other hand, the built-in [`tcp` subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires only a `port`.

 These are the subscription attributes:

 **name**